wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## December 2021

-New integrations-related feature in December 2021:
+New feature in December 2021:

 * Sample Data Dashboards